 PSYC 2301 General Psychology (3-0-3) A survey of the major topics in psychology, introducing the study of behavior and the factors that determine and affect behavior.
-Prerequisite: READ 0200 or equivalent as determined by THEA/THEA alternative test.
+Prerequisite: READ 0200 or equivalent as determined by placement test.

 PSYC 2302 Applied Psychology (3-0-3) Survey of the applications of psychological knowledge and methods in such fields as business, industry, education, medicine, law enforcement, social work, and government work.
-Prerequisite: READ 0200 or equivalent as determined by THEA/THEA alternative test.
+Prerequisite: READ 0200 or equivalent as determined by placement test.